Bend Weight Loss Rules Without Breaking Your Diet

 If you really struggle to get through a week without eating “off limit” foods then cheat meals can be a good way to still have these foods without going overboard or feeling like you are depriving yourself.
 You do not need to have a cheat meal to see progress, but it can be used as a tool to help deal with a new healthy eating schedule from a psychological perspective, which can be stressful for some people.
 Each person is different and you may not feel the need to have a cheat meal which is great, but if you do I think it is important to follow these rules.
 Firstly don’t use food as a reward, this will get you into a bad habit of exercising and eating well only to rely on food as your treat.
 Instead if you have a good week reward yourself with some new gym clothes - who doesn’t love a cute new crop?
 Secondly, limit your cheat meal to once a week.
 There is no point exercising each day only to go home and eat 6 cookies each night as you may not get the results you want this way.
 I recommend setting aside a 30-45 minute window once a week to allow for this cheat meal.
 Setting a specific time limit stops it from becoming a cheat DAY.
 In that 30-45 minute, allow yourself foods you wouldn't normally eat or are higher in calories.
 I have to stress that this is not a time to go out on a full blown binge!
 For example, if you are having pizza eat it with a side salad instead of fries and limit your portions.
 You don’t need to stuff yourself to the point of popping!

 Ah, this word is many female’s weakness!
 It can be hard to go past that double choc truffle somebody is offering us ESPECIALLY during ‘that time of month’!
 I know for some people it is salty foods that get their taste buds going, but for many it is chocolate.
 While you can eat chocolate as part of your cheat meal, you might feel a bit sick after 45 minutes of munching on it!
 My tip is to make a healthier choice, if you are really craving a quick chocolate fix try eating some dark chocolate.
-Dark chocolate is so much better for you than milk or white because it it contains a lot added sugar and you don’t need to eat a lot of it to fix that craving.
-If you don't like the taste of dark chocolate on its own, try melting a small amount and pour it over chopped up strawberries.
+Dark chocolate is so much better for you than milk or white because it it contains a lot less added sugar and you don’t need to eat a lot of it to fix that craving.
+If you don't like the taste of dark chocolate on its own, try melting a small amount and pouring it over chopped up strawberries.
 As usual, be mindful of your portion sizes, eating a whole block won’t help your weight loss.
 You can always try making chocolate bark by melting dark chocolate, spreading it on a baking sheet and topping with nuts and pomegranate seeds.
 My tip is to buy the highest quality dark chocolate you can afford, with a high percent of cacao as these are the best for you.

 Dress Up Your Salad

 Let’s be honest, salads can be boring on the best of days, but if you are literally eating leaves and a few veggies day in and day out you are going to get very bored very quickly.
 My tip is to be smart about what you put into your salads.
 Be aware that if you eat out, some salads can have up to 900 calories in them.
 Instead, make your own and make them DELICIOUS!
 Add your favourite protein in and some carbs (shock, I know!).
 By carbs I mean things like quinoa or puffed quinoa (for added crunch), brown rice or wholegrain tortilla chips.
 I love adding tuna or grilled chicken to my salads and making my own dressing.
 Store-bought dressings are generally a no-no because they are filled with sugar, fats and additives.
-My favourite dressing combos are balsamic vinegar and olive oil, freshly squeezed orange, white balsamic & olive oil and also lemon juice & olive oil.
+My favourite dressing combos are balsamic vinegar and olive oil, freshly squeezed orange, white balsamic and olive oil and also lemon juice and olive oil.
 Get creative with your dressings - use oil as a base and add anything acidic.
-If you are eating a salad for lunch remember it needs to be filling and leave you satisfied as well as healthy for you.
+If you are eating a salad for lunch remember it needs to be filling and to leave you satisfied as well as being healthy for you.
 So girls, please don’t skip the protein!
 This is what is going to actually fill you up and turn it from a side into a main meal.
-If you are really over your salad and are considering driving to the nearest take away shop, try crumb your own chicken with quinoa flakes or panko crumbs and add that in there - it will certainly beat that calorie-filled burger meal.
+If you are really over your salad and are considering driving to the nearest takeaway shop, try crumbing your own chicken with quinoa flakes or panko crumbs and add that in there - it will certainly beat that calorie-filled burger meal.

 Be Creative With Your Favourite Meals

 For some people starting a new meal plan can be overwhelming, so they might choose to find a few healthy meals they like and eat them everyday.
 This also means it is convenient and make prep time super easy as you know what you need to do every week and it is easier to stick to.
-However, for some people, that Sunday night motivation may come unstuck come Thursday when you are ready to rage war against all broccoli.
+However, for some people, that Sunday night motivation may come unstuck come Thursday when you are ready to wage war against all broccoli.
 So if you find yourself developing an emotional connection with food, you might find it hard to eat the same thing day in and out.
-My recommendation is to create a folder with all your favourite healthy recipes and switch them up from day to day.
+My recommendation is to create a folder with all of your favourite healthy recipes and switch them up from day to day.
 For example, you might have quinoa with your chicken one day and brown rice the next.
 Or instead of rye bread in the morning, you could make overnight oats.
-Preparation is still vitally important, as this is can help you stay you on track and minimise binging when you find yourself hungry with no food.
+Preparation is still vitally important, as this is can help you stay you on track and minimise bingeing when you find yourself hungry with no food.
 Base your healthy meals on a range of vegetables, fruits, carbs and proteins so that you always have room to be creative and versatile.
 If you struggle to come up with recipes, then my HELP Guide is a great place to start!
 It has a 14 day meal plan, with all dinner recipes included.

 Bump Up the Intensity!